2021–22 Alabama A&M Bulldogs basketball team

 The 2021–22 Alabama A&M Bulldogs basketball team represented Alabama A&M University in the 2021–22 NCAA Division I men's basketball season.
-The Bulldogs, led by fourth-year head coach Dylan Howard, played their home games at the Elmore Gymnasium in Normal, Alabama as members of the Southwestern Athletic Conference.
+The Bulldogs, led by fourth-year head coach Dylan Howard, played their home games at the Elmore Gymnasium in Normal, Alabama as members of the Southwestern Athletic Conference (SWAC).
+The Bulldogs finished the season 12–18, 10–8 in SWAC play, to finish in fifth place.
+In the SWAC tournament, they defeated Florida A&M before falling to Alcorn State in the semifinals.

 This was the Bulldogs' final season at the Elmore Gymnasium, with the new Alabama A&M Events Center set to open for the 2022–23 season.

-This was also Howard's final season as head coach at Alabama A&M, as the school parted ways with him on March 22, 2022.
+This was also Dylan Howard's final season as head coach at Alabama A&M, as the school parted ways with him on March 22, 2022.
 Otis Hughley Jr. was named as his replacement on April 18.

 Previous season

-The Bulldogs finished the 2020–21 season 6–9, 4–9 in SWAC play to finish in seventh place.
+The Bulldogs finished the 2020–21 season 6–9, 4–9 in SWAC play, to finish in seventh place.
 However, they were ineligible for postseason play due to APR violations.